 Evelyn Farkas: Congress Could Tighten Russia Sanctions

-Foreign Policy & Global Trends Expert and NBC National Security Contributor
+Foreign Policy & Global Trends Expert, Executive Director of the McCain Institute, and NBC National Security Contributor

 - Advised three US Secretaries of Defense and was considered the Pentagon’s top Russia expert